ARTISTIC WORK

 TEACHING

-Stephen Lancaster is Associate Professor of the Practice in voice and head of the graduate voice studio at the University of Notre Dame, where he has taught since 2007.
+Stephen Lancaster serves as Professor of the Practice in voice at the University of Notre Dame, where he has taught since 2007.
 Through studio lessons for graduate and undergraduate vocal performance majors and musical theater minors, he employs an evidence-based, collaborative approach to vocal pedagogy.
 He has developed and taught elective courses spanning topics from voice science to diction and early music performance practice.

 Lancaster’s current and former students successfully pursue a variety of career paths in the arts, including graduate study and performances with organizations such as the New York Philharmonic, Seraphic Fire, Apollo's Fire, Bach Collegium Japan, Border CrosSing, and Hawaii Opera.